1YUhanLi/MAST90107-Project/readme.md

 ### Methodological Contributions
 1. **Statistical Framework**: Robust approach for count data with technical confounders
-2. **Class Imbalance Solutions**: Effective strategies for rare cell type classification
+2. **Class Imbalance Solutions**: Comprehensive comparison of oversampling vs. downsampling strategies
+3. **Computational Efficiency**: Demonstrated 18x speedup with minimal performance trade-offs
-3. **Validation Protocols**: Comprehensive robustness checking procedures
+4. **Validation Protocols**: Comprehensive robustness checking procedures
-4. **Reproducible Pipeline**: End-to-end automated analysis workflow
+5. **Reproducible Pipeline**: End-to-end automated analysis workflow
+6. **Practical Guidance**: Evidence-based recommendations for resource-constrained environments

+## Citation and Acknowledgments

+This project was developed as part of MAST90107 coursework, implementing state-of-the-art statistical and machine learning methods for biological image analysis.
+The analytical framework provides a foundation for systematic mammary gland cell research and automated microscopy analysis.

+## Contact and Support

+For questions regarding implementation details, analytical methods, or result interpretation, please refer to the detailed documentation within each notebook or contact the project maintainer.

 ---